viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

    ![The sensor readings on the control tab.](/tutorials/air-quality-fleet/get-readings.png)

-   If you do not see readings, check the **LOGS** tab for errors, double-check that serial communication is enabled on the singe board computer, and check that the `usb_interface` path is correctly specified (click below).
+   If you do not see readings, check the **LOGS** tab for errors, double-check that serial communication is enabled on the single board computer, and check that the `usb_interface` path is correctly specified (click below).

    {{< expand "Click here for usb_interface troubleshooting help" >}}